wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 The "oracle" needs to be explained earlier.
 It is discussed and referenced a lot, but you don't actually describe what it is until section 6.
 I was very confused, since typically "oracle" might also refer to an annotator.
 Things made sense at section 6, but a preview of what exactly the oracle does should be discussed as soon as possible.
 Looking again, it is discussed at line 53 but I actually found this paragraph very vague.
 ```
-The entire section explaining the oracle will be revised for the camera ready version, apart from introducing the concept earlier in the paper, we aim to improve the understanding of readers without prior knowledge.
+The entire section explaining the oracle will be revised for the camera ready version, apart from introducing the concept earlier in the paper, we aim to improve the understanding of readers without prior knowledge (also mentioned by another reviewer).
 ```

 what is "sngl" in Table 1?
 Single point sampling per round?